COVID-19 UPDATES • 3/5/2021

 Evaluating social issues, affecting policy and improving practice -- it's how social researchers help to grow social knowledge.
 Our MSW/PhD program prepares ambitious social justice advocates for a career in conducting meaningful and impactful research.

-We offer two program tracks:
+We offer two MSW/PhD program tracks: Traditional and Advanced Standing.

-SW 500 Social Welfare History and Policy
+SW 500 Social Welfare History

 SW 505 Theories of Human Behavior and Development

-SW 510 Scientific Methods in Social Work
+SW 510 Introduction to Social Work Research and Evaluation

 SW 520 Interventions I